RovinKYK/Email_Client/README.md

-# Email Client Project
+# Email Client

+This project implements a command line based email client with the ability to manage different types of recipients, send birthday greetings, and save sent emails.
+OOP concepts were utilized in completing the project using Java.

 ## Overview

-This project implements an email client with the ability to manage different types of recipients, send birthday greetings, and save sent emails.

-## Assignment Overview

 The email client has two types of recipients: official and personal.
 The details of the recipient list are stored in a text file.
 The user can update this text file by adding new recipients through the command-line.